slsuyel/be-a-typescript-technocrat/README.md

 let person: [string, number, boolean];
 Save to grepper
 Initializing a Tuple
 Tuples can be initialized with values adhering to their structure.
-Example:

-typescript
-Copy code
+- `Example:

 person = ["Alice", 30, true];
 Save to grepper
 Accessing Elements in a Tuple
 Elements within a tuple can be accessed by their index.
 Example:

-typescript
-Copy code
 console.log(person[0]); // Output: Alice
 console.log(person[1]); // Output: 30
 console.log(person[2]); // Output: true